-First aid kit, Secured sharps container
+First aid kit, secured sharps container.

-Eye wash station, Sink with running water
+Sink with warm running water

 Ionization Air Filtration Systems

 The Facilities Services Unit is installing air ionization systems in the health office and sick room in every school to improve indoor air quality and add another layer of defense against bacteria, virus, and pathogen concerns in areas where medical care is provided.
 The systems are installed within the existing HVAC unit and/or ductwork above the ceiling.
 Installation of these systems is permanent.